 While alcohol use was cited as the primary cause of accident in 15 percent of fatal boat crashes, it’s often a contributing factor in many others.
-It was the second most commonly cited cause of deadly boating accidents in Florida in 2013 – more common than weather, operator inexperience, excessive speed or carelessness.
+It was the second most commonly cited cause of deadly boating accidents in Florida in a recent year – more common than weather, operator inexperience, excessive speed or carelessness.

 Florida leads the nation in the number of boating injuries and deaths every year, and authorities aggressively pursue those operators who fail to adhere to BUI laws.Evolution of Florida BUI Laws

 By and large, state laws regarding impairment are similar for boat operators as compared to motor vehicle drivers.
 However, there are a few ways in which they differ.

 For example, on the road, a police officer must have probable cause of a suspected crime to stop a vehicle.
 The same is not true of boats, meaning the U.S. Coast Guard or police can stop a vehicle at any point for random “spot checks” to ensure the safety of those on board.
 Officers may stop and board a vessel for any nearly any reason, such as checking registration or enforcing safety regulations.

 Another way in which these stops may differ is authorities use different types of sobriety tests.
 Because of conditions in the boat in open water, traditional sobriety tests – such as having someone walk a straight line – may be considered inaccurate while on a rocking, unsteady boat.
 Many agencies instead employ seated tests, which focus more heavily on gaze tracking and hand-eye coordination.